PrajyotxD/Grantly/README.md

 ### Development Setup

-1. Clone the repository
+1. Fork the repository
+2. Clone your fork
-2. Open in Android Studio
+3. Open in Android Studio
-3. Run tests: `./gradlew test`
-4. Run instrumentation tests: `./gradlew connectedAndroidTest`
+4. Make your changes
+5. Submit a pull request

 ## License